Buying a Used Car in Quebec

 • The buyer will need to pay both the QST provincial sales tax and the GST federal sales tax.

 • Registration is typically initiated on the dealership’s premises at the time of purchase upon presentation of a valid Quebec driver’s licence.
-In some instances, the dealer will not be authorized to complete online registration and instead will provide a temporary registration certificate to the seller, who will then take that to a SAAQ service outlets to register the vehicle.
+In some instances, the dealer will not be authorized to complete online registration and instead will provide a temporary registration certificate to the seller, who will then take that to a SAAQ service outlet to register the vehicle.
 In either case, you’ll need to complete the registration by visiting a SAAQ outlet.

-• In addition to supplying a Quebec driver’s licence to the SAAQ, you’ll need the dealer-supplied form Attestation de transaction avec un commerçant, as well as the registration certificate signed by the former owner and the dealer.
+• In addition to supplying a Quebec driver’s licence to the SAAQ, you’ll need the dealer-supplied form Attestation de transaction avec un commerçant, as well as the vehicle registration certificate signed by the former owner and the dealer.

 • If you did not pay the sales taxes upon registration at the dealership, you’ll be expected to do so at the SAAQ outlet.
 Credit cards are not accepted for payment.